 Essentially, you will want to take a peek at your average cost per click and multiply it by the amount of website traffic you are hoping to get (or target visits).
 The result is the amount of budget needed to achieve that goal.

-$0.89 Average Cost per Click x 25,000 (Target Visits) = $22,250 (Budget Needed)
+- $0.89 Average Cost per Click x 25,000 (Target Visits) = $22,250 (Budget Needed)

 But wait!
 What if website visits aren’t enough and you need to account for conversions?
 The answer is quite simple.
 Take a peek at your analytics and check out your website conversion rate.
 By looking at your conversion rate, you can determine just how much traffic you need to send to your website to trigger a certain amount of conversions.
 For instance, if your website sees 25,000 visits per month and has a 2% conversion rate, then you should see roughly 500 conversions.

-Now, going back to our previous example on setting your budget for website traffic, if it takes 25,000 visits to generate 500 conversions, you will need a budget of roughly $22,250 to achieve that goal, because your cost per click is $0.89.
+Now, going back to the example on setting your budget for website traffic, if it takes 25,000 visits to generate 500 conversions, you will need a budget of roughly $22,250 to achieve that goal, because your cost per click is $0.89.
 Adding conversion rates to the mix is also very helpful when you are trying to shoot for bottom-line business impact when creating a social media strategy!